Skip to main content

 need to be by 2030?

-By 2030, whatever issues families face, Scotland will ensure intensive family support is available, proactive and characterised by 10 principles: community-based; responsive and timely; work with family assets; empowerment and agency; flexible; holistic and relational; therapeutic; non-stigmatising; patient and persistent; and underpinned by children's rights.
+By 2030, whatever issues families face, intensive family support will be available, proactive and characterised by 10 principles: community-based; responsive and timely; work with family assets; empowerment and agency; flexible; holistic and relational; therapeutic; non-stigmatising; patient and persistent; and underpinned by children's rights (Pg 57-58).

-• Ensure holistic family support and individualised planning with the principles of 'one family one plan' wraparound support is available for all families in and on the edges of care.
+• Holistic family support and individualised planning with the principles of 'one family one plan' wraparound support will be available for all families in and on the edges of care (Pg 52).

-• Ensure multi-agency partners plan strategically for both family carers and child services, based on outcomes from aggregated individual family and child plans.
-This will include robust concurrency planning for carers.
+• Multi-agency partners will plan strategically for both family carers and child services, based on outcomes from aggregated individual family and child plans.
+This will include robust concurrency planning for carers (Pg 67-68).

-• Support all families caring for disabled children and those with additional support needs.
-If families require intensive support they will get it and will not be required to fight for it.
+• Support will be available for all families caring for disabled children and those with additional support needs (Pg 52).

-• Where a parent has a learning disability, care planning will be specific and supportive, working with their assets to build on their capabilities as parents.
+• Care planning (where a parent has a learning disability) must be specific and supportive, working with their assets to build on their capabilities as parents (Pg 53).

-• Ensure services supporting parental substance use and statutory children's services compassionately collaborate with each other ensuring supports are in place that holistically assess children within their families and support them to stay with families whenever it is safe to do so.
+• Services supporting parental substance use and statutory children's services will compassionately collaborate with each other, ensuring supports are in place that holistically assess children within their families and support them to stay with families whenever it is safe to do so.
+Access to rehabilitation and support will be more readily available (Pg 54).

 Where does Scotland